mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 This work has practical implications for applications like smart voice assistants, medical wearables, and embedded speech interfaces in IoT devices, all of which benefit from low-latency, low-power DSP.

 **GitHub Repository:**
-The code of the project can be found at the following [GitHub Repo](https://github.com/mohamedi01/ee109/tree/main/Final-Project).Navigate to the `Final-Project/` for all the contents of this final project.
+The code of the project can be found at the following [GitHub Repo](https://github.com/mohamedi01/ee109/tree/main/Final-Project).
+Navigate to the `Final-Project/` for all the contents of this final project.
+To specifically see this final report in github or an IDE, navigate to  `Final-Project/docs/submissions/FinalReport.md`.
 The `README.md` and `docs/architecture.md` files describe how to set up the requirements, run the different parts of the code, and outline the high-level architecture.

 ### Project Directory Structure